moorepants/learn-multibody-dynamics/loads.rst

 action it is said to be *free*.

 Angular velocity is an example of a free vector.
 It has a direction and magnitude, but is not associated with any line of action.
+For example, if a disc can rotate around a fixed point, you can place a body anywhere on this disc and the body will always have the same angular velocity.
 A force vector, on the other hand, is bound.
 If a force is applied to a rigid body, we must know where on the body it is applied to resolve the force's effect.
 A force vector acting on rigid body :math:`B` at point :math:`P` has a line of action through :math:`P` and parallel to the force vector.

 .. figure:: figures/force-bound-free.svg
    :align: center